YellowApple/Starbound-Mod/README.md

 you use to log into Steam itself), and run `direnv allow` to activate it.
 This way, any time you `cd` into your mod folder, you'll be all set to run `make upload` for Steam Workshop uploads.

+### `preview.jpg`

+The Steam Workshop uses this for the preview thumbnail; replace it with your own.
+500×500 should do the trick.

 ### `metadata.vdf.template`